NikkiSm/rsschool-cv/cv.md

 **CV**
 #My name is Nikolay.
 Im 22 years old.
-I was born in small town.
+I was born in small town Safonovo.
 *I want to find something new for me.*